Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Results and Discussion

 \subsection{Stochastic perturbation energies}

 The previous analysis has shown the effect of specific perturbation energies on representative atoms on the sample surface.
 However, in experimental situations these energies are most likely stochastic quantities depending on a multitude of factors.
 To quantitatively assess the influence of these stochastic perturbations, simulations were performed in which perturbation energies~$E_\perp$ for each atom were drawn from truncated normal distributions (only positive values) with an underlying normal distribution with mean $\langle E_\perp \rangle$ and standard deviation $\sigma_{E_\perp}$.
 The values of the mean ranged from 0.01 to 0.3725 eV, sampled at uniform intervals.
 The relative standard deviation (RSD), defined as $\sigma_{E_\perp} / \langle E_\perp \rangle$, was varied between 0.01 and 3.16, with logarithmically spaced intervals, to study the effects of very low to very high variances in the energies.
 The simulations yield detector maps that can be directly compared with the experimental counterparts.
 Before the comparison, the simulated maps were cropped to show exactly matching features with the experimental maps.
 For this comparison we have used the structural similarity index measure~(SSIM)~\cite{wang2004image} as a quantitative metric.
+We emphasize that SSIM is used here as a structure-oriented measure to assess whether the simulations reproduce the same characteristic detector-scale features as observed experimentally, rather than to enforce pixel-by-pixel agreement between detector maps.
+Metrics based on local intensity differences or probability distributions tend to strongly penalize small spatial misalignments and localized discrepancies, which in the present context can arise from experimental–simulation alignment uncertainties, the unknown initial tip shape, and its subsequent evolution during evaporation.
+At the current level of agreement, such effects are not directly related to the stochastic emission physics studied here and would therefore dominate pixel-level comparison metrics.
+As the agreement between simulations and experiments improves further and uncertainties in alignment and tip geometry are reduced, more local or distribution-based metrics may become appropriate and complementary.

 Based on the SSIMs, we can determine the distributions (i.e.~the mean and standard deviation) that most closely match the experimental data (see Fig.~\ref{fig:ni_ssim_heatmap}).
 For Al and simulations with just lateral velocity perturbations, the optimal agreement between experimental and simulated maps was obtained for a normally distributed perturbation energy centered at 0.3~eV and with a standard deviation parameter of 0.0948~eV (RSD~$\sigma_{E_\perp} / \langle E_\perp \rangle = 0.316$), truncated at zero.
 This means that the perturbation energies are very high, with moderate dispersion.
 With the moderate dispersion the effect of truncation is minimal, giving a true mean of 0.3~eV and standard deviation of 0.0944~eV.
 In the case of Ni and simulations with roll-up, the best match is with normally distributed energies centered at 0.155~eV and with a standard deviation parameter of 0.155~eV (RSD of 1.0), truncated at zero.
 The actual SSIM values are slightly lower than in the Al case.
 Here the energies are lower, but the relative dispersion is much higher.
 This means that the true mean (with the truncation taken into account) is 0.200~eV and the standard deviation 0.123~eV.\\